-Section 4: Powers of the Jekyll Island Fire Department.
+Sec.
+12-4.
+Powers of the Jekyll Island Fire Department.

-- A. The Jekyll Island Authority at its discretion shall provide and operate a Fire Department to be known as the Jekyll Island Fire Department ("Jekyll Island Fire Department"). - B. The Jekyll Island Fire Department shall have the powers of a Fire Department of a county, municipality, or other political subdivision as set forth in chapter 3 of title 25 of the Official Code of Georgia Annotated ("O.C.G.A."), and such additional powers as may from time to time be provided by the authority or by law. - C. The Jekyll Island Fire Department and the Jekyll Island authority and their members, officers and employees shall be immune from any and all actions brought as a result of damages sustained as a result of any fire or related hazard in accordance with O.C.G.A. § 25-2-38.1. - D. The Executive Director of the Authority shall prescribe the duties of the Jekyll Island Fire Department and all Fire Department personnel shall be employees of the Jekyll Island Authority.
+(a) The Jekyll Island Authority at its discretion shall provide and operate a fire department to be known as the Jekyll Island Fire Department ("Jekyll Island Fire Department").

+(b) The Jekyll Island Fire Department shall have the powers of a fire department of a county, municipality, or other political subdivision as set forth in O.C.G.A. tit.
+25, ch.
+3, and such additional powers as may from time to time be provided by the authority or by law.

+(c) The Jekyll Island Fire Department and the Jekyll Island authority and their members, officers and employees shall be immune from any and all actions brought as a result of damages sustained as a result of any fire or related hazard in accordance with O.C.G.A. § 25-2-38.1.
-Article II: Regulations

-Section 1: Open Burning
+(d) The executive director of the authority shall prescribe the duties of the Jekyll Island Fire Department and all fire department personnel shall be employees of the Jekyll Island Authority.

+ARTICLE II.
+REGULATIONS

+Sec.
+12-26.
+Open burning.

-A. Generally.
+(a) Generally.
 Except as hereinafter provided in subsection (b) of this section, no person shall kindle an open fire in any public or private place outside any building.
 Fires started in violation of this article shall promptly be extinguished by the person responsible for same upon notice by the fire chief or his duly designated agent.
 Under no circumstances are open fires of any kind allowed on the beach or dunes.